paulomoraesdev/r-recorder/README.md

 ## Features

-- ✨ **Simple and Intuitive:** Recorder offers a user-friendly interface, making recording a breeze for everyone.
+- ✨ **Simple and Intuitive:** Record offers a user-friendly interface, making recording a breeze for everyone.
 - 🎥 **Screen and Camera Recording:** Capture your browser tab or window while simultaneously adding a personal touch with your webcam.
 - 🖼️ **Picture-in-Picture View:** Experience the magic of picture-in-picture, see yourself while you're recording your screen.
 - 🔄 **Customizable Camera Shape:** Choose between a circular or square camera view that persists in both preview and final recording.